 As a result of the Coronavirus outbreak, all Market Theatre events are now cancelled or postponed, and the Theatre will remain closed until further notice.

 These titles will be free to stream, and each will be available for one week only, starting at 7pm on the stated start date.
-The next titles are:

 The National Theatre’s Live recording of Fleabag has been released to raise money for charities supporting workers on the front line of the Coronavirus pandemic.
 This initiative is driven by Phoebe Waller-Bridge who, along with Fleabag co-producers DryWrite, Soho Theatre and Annapurna Theatre, have directed that all proceeds will be distributed to the National Emergencies Trust (NET), NHS Charities Together and Acting For Others, as well as the newly-launched Fleabag Support Fund created to help freelancers working in the arts industry.